-Bulletin 4, Forward March!, is now available for viewing on this website.
-The list assembles scarce, unusual, and unique materials on radicalism in the performing arts in the decades following the Russian Revolution.
-A sequel with
+The first of our bulletins to appear in an online versions was Bulletin 4, Forward March!.
+The list assembled scarce, unusual, and unique materials on radicalism in the performing arts in the decades following the Russian Revolution and is now nearly completely sold.

 Bulletin 5, Two Families, One Home: A German Exile Library in Southern Vermont was published in February, 2019.
 Among the items offered and now sold were a first edition of Karl Popper's Die Logik der Forschung and the souvenir booklet to the Soviet Pavilion at the International Press Exhibition in Cologne in 1928, with a panoramic leporello by El Lissitzky.

 The sequel to "Forward March!" is finally no longer a work in progress.
 Bulletin 6, A Low Dishonest Decade: Cultural Trends from the Stock Market Crash to Pearl Harbor, is now on line.
 The selection concentrates on ephemera from the years of the Great Depression and tests the notion that it was unrelievedly dismal.
 This list was added in September, 2019.